Get A VIN Inspection

 This section outlines the process to title trailers.
 This includes trailers assembled from a kit (for example, kits purchased from Harbor Freight or trailers purchased from a dealer that assembles the kit such as Home Depot or Lowe’s), homemade trailers (such as a trailer made from an old truck bed, etc.) and small trailers weighing less than 2000 lbs. without titles (often purchased in states that do not require titles for small trailers).
 Trailers fitting this category must have:

-• 2 safety chains in good condition and properly affixed to the trailer and vehicle that are of a reasonable length so as to prevent the tongue of the trailer from contacting the ground in the event that the tongue comes off or out of the hitch.
+• 2 safety chains in good condition and properly affixed to the trailer and vehicle that are of a reasonable length and strength so as to prevent the tongue of the trailer from contacting the ground in the event that the tongue comes off or out of the hitch.

 • Fenders over the tires